Frosty gardem leaves due to icy weather

 How do you know when it’s the last frost?

-Many online resources will help you understand the first and last frost dates for your area.
-The National Weather Service as well as the Met Office often tracks this data as well.
-It is important to know that no matter where this information comes from, there can be a slight variation in the actual date due to changing and unpredictable weather patterns.
+Many online resources will help you understand your area’s first and last frost dates.
+The Bureau of Meteorology often tracks this data as well.
+It is important to know that no matter where this information comes from, the actual date can vary slightly due to changing and unpredictable weather patterns.

 What are some plants that are sensitive to frost?